-Every country of the world has something to be particularly proud of.
+Every third world country has something to be particularly proud of.
 Ancient temples, monuments, architectural masterpieces and other attractions make a list of sights not to be missed by visitors.

 The economic and social successes give a clue to a better understanding of people's way of thinking and life style and that in turn contributes to the further development of advantageous co-operation.